Background pattern

 Other serious side effects

-• A type of allergic reaction (anaphylaxis) that can cause difficulty swallowing or breathing, swelling, and possibly a drop in blood pressure with dizziness or loss of consciousness.
+• A type of allergic reaction (anaphylaxis) that can cause difficulty swallowing or breathing, swelling, and tingling, possibly with a decrease in blood pressure with dizziness or loss of consciousness.

 • Inflammation of the pancreas (pancreatitis); symptoms may include sudden pain in the upper abdomen, nausea, vomiting, diarrhea.

-• Inflammation of the liver (hepatitis); symptoms may include yellowing of the skin and eyes (jaundice), nausea, vomiting, loss of appetite, general feeling of discomfort, itching, lightly colored urine.
+• Inflammation of the liver (hepatitis); symptoms may include yellowing of the skin and eyes (jaundice), nausea, vomiting, loss of appetite, general feeling of discomfort, itching, slightly colored urine.

-• Low platelet count in the blood; this may mean an increase in bleeding or bruising.
+• Low platelet count in the blood; this can lead to increased bleeding or bruising.

 Other side effects: